ivsg-psu/FieldDataCollection_GPSRelatedCodes_GPSClass/README.md

 ### Installation

-1. Make sure to run MATLAB 2020b or higher.
-Why?
-The "digitspattern" command used in the DebugTools utilities was released late 2020 and this is used heavily in the Debug routines.
-If debugging is shut off, then earlier MATLAB versions will likely work, and this has been tested back to 2018 releases.
+1. It's recommended to run MATLAB 2020b or higher.

 2. Clone the repo
    ```sh